There are plenty of professional NFL players still worth millions of dollars in retirement, but that isn't the case when it comes to Terrell Owens.

-While in college, T.O. was more than an American football player.
+While in college, T.O. was more than a football player.
 Not only did Owens play wide receiver for the Mocs, but he was also on the basketball team and ran track and field.
 He was extremely talented and was seriously impressive during his four years, catching 290 passes for 4,163 yards and 42 touchdowns.
-Playing on an FCS team didn’t help Owens’ national status, which led to him being drafted a little later than he should have.
+Playing on an FCS team didn't help Owens' national status, which led to him being drafted a little later than he should have.

 During the 1996 NFL Draft, Owens was selected by the San Francisco 49ers with the 89th overall pick in the third round.
 This allowed him to play alongside his childhood hero, Jerry Rice.